jmriego/brunnerdx/README.md

 # BrunnerDX
 ## This is an app and Arduino sketch for making your Brunner base look like a DirectX joystick with Force Feedback

 It will be detected by Windows as a standard USB joystick with advanced force feedback features without the need to install any device drivers.

 You need to have an Arduino Micro (or any other Atmega32UX).

 The part of the code that involves the Arduino sketch/driver is in this other repo if you are interested: [Fino](https://github.com/jmriego/Fino)

 ## Installation

-The easy way is just grab a Release from the right side and install it somewhere in your computer Then connect your Arduino to your PC.
-It should
+The easy way is just grab a Release from this project page and install it somewhere in your computer.

+If it's your first time running this app you'll have to "Upload Firmware" and set up your Brunner CLS2Sim to talk to this app.

+More details on the [wiki](https://github.com/jmriego/brunnerdx/wiki)

+Just click on connect and that's it!

-## Running it with Python
+## Running it with Python (alternative to the GUI)
 Install the [pyserial](https://pypi.org/project/pyserial/) library Upload the sketch that you can build in [Fino](https://github.com/jmriego/Fino), run the `brunnerdx.py` file and enjoy!